-- In line with any advice received from a known, reliable source, e.g. the UK Safer Internet Centre, when fact-checking the risk of online challenges or hoaxes. - Careful to avoid needlessly scaring or distressing pupils. - Not inadvertently encouraging pupils to view the hoax or challenge where they would not have otherwise come across it, e.g. where content is explained to younger pupils but is almost exclusively being shared amongst older pupils. - Proportional to the actual or perceived risk. - Helpful to the pupils who are, or are perceived to be, at risk. - Appropriate for the relevant pupils' age and developmental stage. - Supportive. - In line with the Child Protection and Safeguarding Policy.
+- In line with any advice received from a known, reliable source, e.g. the UK Safer Internet Centre, when fact-checking the risk of online challenges or hoaxes. - Careful to avoid needlessly scaring or distressing students. - Not inadvertently encouraging students to view the hoax or challenge where they would not have otherwise come across it, e.g. where content is explained to younger students but is almost exclusively being shared amongst older students. - Proportional to the actual or perceived risk. - Helpful to the students who are, or are perceived to be, at risk. - Appropriate for the relevant students' age and developmental stage. - Supportive. - In line with the Child Protection and Safeguarding Policy.

-Where the DSL's assessment finds an online challenge to be putting pupils at risk of harm, they will ensure that the challenge is directly addressed to the relevant pupils, e.g. those within a particular age range that is directly affected or individual pupils at risk where appropriate.
+Where the DSL's assessment finds an online challenge to be putting students at risk of harm, they will ensure that the challenge is directly addressed to the relevant students, e.g. those within a particular age range that is directly affected or individual students at risk where appropriate.

-The DSL and headteacher will only implement a school-wide approach to highlighting potential harms of a hoax or challenge when the risk of needlessly increasing pupils' exposure to the risk is considered and mitigated as far as possible.
+The DSL and headteacher will only implement a school-wide approach to highlighting potential harms of a hoax or challenge when the risk of needlessly increasing students' exposure to the risk is considered and mitigated as far as possible.